MIRA-KUMAR/Leetcode-Learning/README.md

 Note that elements beyond the length of the original array are not written.
 Do the above modifications to the input array in place and do not return anything.

+# LeetCode 1099.
+Two Sum Less Than K

+Given an array nums of integers and integer k, return the maximum sum such that there exists i < j with nums[i] + nums[j] = sum and sum < k.
+If no i, j exist satisfying this equation, return -1.

 # LeetCode 1119: Remove Vowels from a String

 Given a string s, remove the vowels 'a', 'e', 'i', 'o', and 'u' from it, and return the new string.